-13. Shri.
-Sushil Kumar, Sr. consultant, Civil explained on need for orientation on planning for civil works.
-There is need to know new assignments, familiarizing with new environment and meeting with new colleagues.
-The new work is for opening of new Secondary Schools in un-served areas, up-gradation of Upper Primary Schools to Secondary Schools and strengthening of existing Secondary Schools.
-Civil work is most important component as it covers 70%-90% budget of the total budget/outlay.
-Civil work includes construction of additional classrooms, science laboratory, purchase of laboratory equipments, construction of head master room, office room, girls activity room, computer room, arts and crafts room, separate toilets for boys' and girls', staff and teachers room.
-His session highlights the following key points:

-- The plan at district and state level should be prepared as per the norms of the RMSA frame work. - It should be according to school mapping exercise. - Besides construction, there are two parts for repairing the rooms, one is for major repair and other is for minor repair.
-In both the cases the school building should be owned, not rented and not on lease. - For major repair the room should be more then 10 years old and for subsequent repair, it should be completed 5 years of the last repair. - In major repair school building, class rooms, laboratory, library, head master room, office room, computer room, art & craft room, cultural room are to be taken. - For minor repair the school building should be Pucca, partly pucca or kachha type and it should be more than or equal to 05 years old. - All needs of the school should be proposed once.
-Number of rooms will be provided on the basis of growth rate of enrolment.
-Balance over money can be used for next year.
-(Copy of Presentation at Annexure-XII)
+- 10. Shri Rupan Sehgal, Senior Consultant civil explained the need for orientation on planning for civil works component.
+Preparation of plan for next year was also explained.
+Civil work is an important component as it covers 70% -90% budget of the total outlay.
+There is need to know on new assignments, familiarizing with new environment and meeting with new colleagues.
+The new work is for opening of new secondary schools in un-served areas, strengthening of existing secondary schools and up-gradation of upper primary schools.
+He focussed on the following key points: - Civil work includes construction of additional classroom, science laboratory, purchase of laboratory equipments, construction of Head Masters room, office room, girls activity room, computer room, arts and crafts room, separate toilets for boys and girls, staff and teachers room. - The plan at district and State level should be prepared as per the norms of RMSA frame work.
+It should be according to school mapping exercise. - Besides construction, there are two parts of repairing the rooms, one is for major repair and other is for minor repair.
+In both the cases the school building should be owned, not rented and not on lease. - For major repair the room should be more than 10 years old and for subsequent repair, it should be completed 5 year of the last repair.
+In major repair school building, class rooms, laboratory, library head master room, office room, computer room, arts and crafts room and cultural room are to be taken.